rnorthconference/rnorthconference.github.io/content/blog/code-of-conduct.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns relating to harassment, please contact a member of event staff immediately.
 Event staff can be identified by t-shirts/staff badges onsite; and an organizer can be found at the event registration counter at any time.
 You can contact us at <a href='mailto:rnorthconf@gmail.com'> rnorthconf@gmail.com</a>.

-While this code of conduct applies to spaces associated with noRth, if you are being harassed by a guest/participant of/at noRth outside of our spaces, we still want to know about it.
+While this CoC applies to spaces associated with noRth, if you are being harassed by a guest/participant of/at noRth outside of our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by noRth participants seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
 The noRth organizing committee reserves the right to exclude people from noRth based on their past behavior, including behavior outside noRth spaces and behavior towards people who are not part of noRth.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.